Gary’s pattern-planner

 *1 This so-called “spanish” braid is a 17th Century braid that Joy Boutrup recently decoded from (up-to-now) almost unintelligible notations in 300-year-old English loop braiding manuscripts.
 I learned the braid from the monograph that she and Noémi Speiser published in 2009—part II of their 4-part series on recent European loop braiding historical research and discoveries.

-*3 Most patterns actually have several different possible starting set-ups. (my post on color-pattern planning explains this.)
-In my tutorial for the spanish braid, I gave a different starting set-up than this planner does for #595—the “lopsided crowns” pattern—but either set-up creates the same pattern.
+I gave a different starting set-up than Gary’s planner does for the “lopsided crowns” pattern (in my tutorial for the spanish braid) but either set-up creates the same pattern.
 The set-up I gave for this pattern was to start with all the dark shanks in upper position on the fingers, and all the light shanks in lower position (or vice versa).
-If you click + or – on the planner to go through the seven loop-set ups for this braid, you will see the all-dark-up and all-light-up starting set-ups.
-To me, these are the most user-friendly set-ups for loading the loops onto your fingers for this pattern.
+If you click + or – on the planner to go through the seven loop-set ups for #595, one of the seven arrangements will be this all-dark-up starting set-up.
+It’s a bit more “user-friendly” than the one the planner happens to come up with, but both (or rather, all seven) set-ups will work.

 *4 In Gary’s planner, any 2 loop set-ups that result in the same pattern, but with the patterns of the two main “faces” switched from one surface to the other, will share the same ID # (however, one number will be displayed with the code SX beside it, for “surfaces exchanged”).